Masterzach32/ins-quiktest/README.md

 cmd/SPAN-start.cmd, and may differ from the elements `LX[0]`, `LY[0]`, and `LZ[0]`.
 #### SP, red, green, yellow, grey, end
 The remaining variables are cosmetic, and enumerate colors and spacing for the console output.

-## manifest.txt

-This file lists all files which will be copied from the master device to each of the slaves before every test; files and directories can be delimited by newlines or spaces, and directories should be followed by a forward slash, as in cmd/ or src/.

 ## master.sh